Home | Customer Service | Site Map | Surname Search | How To Buy

 The name Odom has a long Anglo-Saxon heritage.
 The name comes from when a family lived in Oldham, in Lancashire.
 This was a town near the city of Manchester; it has since been absorbed by that city.
 The place-name Oldham is derived from the Old English elements old, which means old, and ham, which means farm.
 The place-name therefore translates as "the old farm."
-Alternatively, it would appear that the place-name also appeared as a personal name; the surname could be derived from this personal name, making it a patronymic name.
-However, the etymology of the name remains the same regardless of the actual process by which this surname arose.
+Alternatively, Oldham could have meant "dweller by the long-cultivate river flat."
+1

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Odom have been found, including Oldham, Oldum, Oldan, Oldhams and others.